-Additionally, parents are billed for the cost of the exam itself.
-These costs vary (the higher grades, inevitably, cost more to sit than the lower grades).
+Parents/guardians are also billed for the cost of the exam itself.
+These costs vary (the higher grades cost more than the lower grades).
 Currently, the cost per candidate per exam ranges from approximately £40 to £90.

 Most texts and materials that the students need are supplied by the drama department; however, occasionally, some may need to be sourced by the students.